aurollan/Embedded_C_STM32F3/02.LINKER_SCRIPT/OWN/readme.md

 `Reset_Handler` is the function called when reseting your device. \
 This function is defined in the startup file.
-It does some work before calling the main function but this part is covered in `03.STARTUP_FILE/`.

-Note: Usually we think that `main` function is the entrypoint.
-But in software development there is a LOT of function called before your main.
+It does some work before calling the main function but this part is covered in `03.STARTUP_FILE/`. development there is a LOT of function called before your main.
 Even on your computer while building your executable GCC, some startup code is injected in your program. \